martinb9595/Odin-Recipes-again/README.md

 Pulled from github with SSH
 Created a sample website for recipes
-It included h1, imgs, lists
+It included h1, imgs, lists.
+Also added afterwards basic css.